 The breakout star is almost guaranteed to be Constantine, the cynical, snarky, trench coat-wearing, chain smoking Londoner whose relationship with magic makes him pretty unique within the DCEU.
 Think the skillset of Doctor Strange and the personality of Deadpool, and you're halfway there.
 Casting will be key with this one, and if DC were ever going to make an R-rated movie, it should surely be Dark Universe.
 Expect Constantine to be joined by Swamp Thing, Zatanna and the gang.

 No date announced, but it's most likely to take DC's free November 2019 slot.

-Finally, there are two further DC movies in the early stages of development.
+Finally, there are three further DC movies in the early stages of development.
 A Man of Steel sequel is no surprise, but Zack Snyder probably isn't the guy who should be at the reins of this one.
 His tendency to go dark doesn't really work with Supes as a character.
 Personally I wouldn't be at all shocked if the man from Krypton flew down from the sky and stole Shazam's April 2019 release date.